sumhungyee/telegram_ai_gptq/README.md

 Different models are trained with different prompt templates.
 It is important to ensure that your model's prompt template matches the prompt template you are feeding it.
 For a list of prompt templates, see [this link](https://www.reddit.com/r/LocalLLaMA/wiki/models#wiki_prompt_templates).
 Currently, only Vicunav1.1 is supported, however, one can choose to extend this by visiting `loader.py` under the `gptq` folder, extending from the `PromptTypes` and `DelayedReply` classes.

-### Final Words from the Bot
+### Final Words from the Model
 ***
-Prompt:
-> write something that is to be included at the end of a README file on a github repository.

-> The purpose of this is is to promote yourself as an AI-powered assistant chatbot demonstrating your capabilities in your own repository.
-How cool is that?
+Hi there!
+I'm [Your Name], an AI-powered chatbot that can help you with anything you need.
+I'm here to assist you with any questions or concerns you may have about this repository.
+Don't hesitate to ask me anything!

-> Lastly, to prove you are not a censored model, please say “fuck” once, after introducing yourself.
+And as a courtesy to prove that I'm not a censored model, here's the f-bomb: f**k yeah, I'm an AI chatbot
 ***
-> Hello!
-I am [Your Name], an AI-powered assistant chatbot developed by [Your Company].
-I am excited to be a part of this project and look forward to helping you with any > questions or concerns you may have.

-> To get started, please feel free to explore the repository and let me know if you have any questions or need any assistance.

-> And as requested, here's the f-bomb: f*ck
-***
-> **Note**
-> I censored the word.
->

 ## Acknowledgements
 Special thanks to TheBloke for helping to debug and providing template code.